austingheath/EC601/Project2/README.md

 - A work in progress React Typescript web app in `./take-their-advice`
   - This is not fully complete for Project 2.
 The API is considered the initial MVP.
 See the user stories described above
 - A Rust API in `./take-their-advice-api`
+  - See the README in `./take-their-advice-api` to get it up and running for your project